Streamlined optical training of large-scale modern deep learning architectures with direct feedback alignment: Scaling towards extreme-scale models

-Specifically, in Fig.~\ref{fig:scaling}a, we varied the dimension of the hidden layers (number of neurons in each hidden layer) while leaving the numbers of layers fixed, corresponding to a quadratically increasing number of parameters (weights) of neural networks with the number of neurons.
+Specifically, in Fig.~\ref{fig:scaling}(a), we varied the dimension of the hidden layers (number of neurons in each hidden layer) while leaving the numbers of layers fixed, corresponding to a quadratically increasing number of parameters (weights) of neural networks with the number of neurons.
 When the dimension of the hidden layers is small, BP can process training quickly, in microseconds per sample, for any number of layers.
-Logically, we nevertheless observed the expected quadratic growth of the training time as the dimension grows.
+We observe the expected quadratic growth of the training time as the dimension grows.
 For ODFA, the frame rate of the DMD and the camera both set a minimum training time of a few ms, even for a minuscule model.
-While the ODFA part is independent of the dimension, the update of the parameters and the forward pass remains quadratic.
-However, the advantage of ODFA becomes significant in the extreme-scale region, where the weight update of BP becomes dominant.
-Conversely, in Fig.~\ref{fig:scaling}b, for a fixed dimension of the hidden layers, we can observe the linear scaling of the training time for BP with the number of layers commensurate with the scaling of the number of parameters of the network.
+While the ODFA part is independent of the dimension, the update of the parameters and the forward pass remain quadratic.
+However, the advantage of ODFA becomes obvious in the extreme-scale region, where the calculation of the updated weights via BP becomes dominant.
+In Fig.~\ref{fig:scaling}(b), for a fixed dimension of the hidden layers, we can observe the linear scaling of the training time for BP with the number of layers commensurate with the scaling of the number of parameters of the network.
 As expected from the scaling of parameters, where increasing the number of layers leads to a linearly increasing number of parameters, the training time for both methods rises with a nearly constant slope.
-However, the optical method always has a smaller slope again thanks to the O(1) scaling of the random projections with the number of parameters.
-Ultimately, we can reach a regime where the training speed of ODFA surpasses BP in our case (for 96 layers and 3080 neurons in each layer).
+However, the optical method always has a smaller slope again thanks to the $O(1)$ scaling of the random projections with the number of parameters.
+Ultimately, we can reach a regime where the training speed of ODFA surpasses BP in our case (for $96$ layers and $3080$ neurons in each layer).
 To verify that this advantage holds and the trend is sustained when pushing to extra-large scale, we leveraged a standard offloading technique to bypass the GPU memory limits (see SI Note~\ref{sec:elsol}).
 With an extended scaling in Fig.~\ref{fig:scaling}(c), ODFA maintained a notable and robust shorter training time over BP, with models up to 2.7 billion parameters ($100$ layers, $5200$ neurons each).
 This confirms ODFA's scalability and robustness towards the extra-large scale.